faizc/image-to-biceps/README.md

 Connect to the WebSocket endpoint at `ws://127.0.0.1:8000/imagetobiceps` to start interacting with the chatbot.

+__NOTE__ - You will need to use Postman or Apidog like API testing tool for connecting to websocket

 #### Sample Test:

 ##### Sample network/resource viewer image